Plant with nature in mind

 Spiny oak caterpillar

-Our nursery has a special focus on plants that support wildlife and natural ecosystems in northeastern Ohio and surrounding areas.
-Native plants are our primary focus, though we also offer some cultivars that have the same or similar benefits and/or that may be vital in our area as climate continues to shift.
+Our nursery has a special focus on plants that support wildlife and natural ecosystems in central Ohio and surrounding areas.
+Plants native to our area are our primary focus, though we will also offer plants native to our south that may be vital in our area as climate continues to shift, forcing species further north.
 We will continue expanding our offerings, and plan to introduce perennials in spring 2021.
+Our goal is to offer food forest plants starting in 2022.

 At L4WL, we don't use herbicides or pesticides, so some lucky customers may take home little stowaways, like the caterpillars pictured on this page.

-We reduce, reuse and recycle wherever possible, and gratefully accept donated nursery pots and trays, twist ties, plant stakes, fencing, round garbage can lids, native seedlings and seeds of most types.
+We reduce, reuse and recycle wherever possible, and gratefully accept donated nursery pots and trays, plant stakes, fencing, native seedlings and native seeds of most types.

 Conserving and restoring habitat is our primary focus.
 This is especially critical to our native pollinators, local birds, as well as the more than 325 bird species that make the round-trip each year along the Mississippi Flyway, Starting in central Canada and stretching to the Gulf of Mexico, the Mississippi Flyway is the name given to the route followed by birds migrating from their breeding grounds in North America to their wintering grounds in the south.
 In Ohio, we're directly in the Mississippi Flyway, and with urban sprawl and land development, resting places that provide food, water, shelter and safety are becoming increasingly critical.